Living organ donation

 - A kidney from a live donor may last longer than a kidney from a deceased person.

-- We offer laparoscopic donor surgeries, which often result in shorter hospital stays, less pain and faster recovery for living kidney donors.
+- We offer laparoscopic and robotic donor surgeries, which often result in shorter hospital stays, less pain and faster recovery for living kidney donors.

 - Be over 18 years of age.